Sør-Trøndelag

 The region was divided into two administrative counties in 1804.
-In 2016, the two county councils voted to merge into a single county on 1 January 2018.
+In 2016, the two county councils voted to merge into a single county, which became effective 1 January 2018.

 Name

 The name Sør-Trøndelag was created in 1919.
 It means '(the) southern (part of) Trøndelag'.

-Until 1919 the name of the county was Søndre Trondhjems amt.
+Until 1919, the name of the county was Søndre Trondhjems amt.
 The meaning of this name was '(the) southern (part of) Trondhjems amt'.
 (The old Trondhjems amt, created in 1662, was divided in 1804.
 Trondhjem is the old form of Trondheim.)